Mon-Fri 7:00-15:00

 Traditional Chinese medicine offers a number of herbal mixtures that can help resolve ailments.
 However, it's important to remember that treating chronic fatigue syndrome is a long haul that can take a year or more.
 Below are some of the appropriate herbal recipes and their uses.

 First used by Chinese physician Li Dong Yuan, this recipe replenishes the energy of the Spleen and supports its function of raising Qi.
 Spleen is responsible for producing and lifting Qi in Chinese medicine.
 A weakened Spleen that produces little Qi and fails to lift it sufficiently can lead to fatigue, low blood pressure and other symptoms of a weakened Spleen.
-Bu Zhong Yi Qi Tang strengthens the Spleen and helps lift its energy up.
+Bu Zhong Yi Qi Tang strengthens the Spleen and helps to lift its energy up.

 This recipe focuses on replenishing Qi and Blood in the body.
 It contains the eight best herbs of Chinese phytotherapy and is ideal for conditions of great exhaustion and fatigue, a general lack of Qi and Blood.
 It is used for recovering from illness, exhaustion from chronic disease, weak or heavy menstruation, after childbirth to support breastfeeding, anemia, blood loss and other conditions associated with Qi and blood deficiency.